-As a member-driven organization committed to enhancing our members’ success, fostering economic growth and contributing to our community’s quality of life, the Carmel Chamber is in business for business.
-In the last few years, the Chamber has taken a more active role in shaping our business environment through our Business Issues Committee, a 13-member group that meets monthly to discuss pressing issues.
+As a member-driven organization committed to enhancing our members’ success, fostering economic growth and contributing to our community’s quality of life, the Carmel Chamber takes an active role in shaping our business environment through our Business Issues Committee, a 13-member group that meets monthly to discuss pressing issues.

 We hope this provides an informative look at the issues impacting your business.
 Ideas for future issues or questions about the chamber?
 Contact Mo Merhoff, Carmel Chamber President.

 School Funding Issues

 In an almost-unprecedented action, the municipalities, school corporations, county commissioners and Hamilton County Chamber organizations supported a resolution regarding Hamilton County Schools.

 Public schools in Indiana must operate separate accounts for their general fund, transportation and capital funds, and cannot move funds among those silos to accommodate individual needs.
 Senate Bill 517, passed in 2013 but enacted this year, required that school corporations allocate any losses incurred through the tax-cap circuit breaker to be absorbed only in transportation and capital funds.
 That meant that close to 60 school corporations throughout the state would not be able to afford to transport their students to school, Westfield Washington Schools among those.